-Legislative text 15 Article 20 - Requirements relating to simplicity 20.9.
-The underlying exposures shall not include any securitisation position.
-STS criteria 15.
-The underlying exposures shall not include any securitisation position.
-Verified?
-Yes PCS Comment STS Statement (d) and sections 7.2 (37) and 7.3 (a) and (b) plus statement at foot of section 7.3 (ii) EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
-The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+No resecuritisation (Article 20(9))

+- 31. The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
 This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
-The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures.
-32. The criterion is deemed sufficiently clear and does not require any further clarification.
-EBA Final non-ABCP STS Guidelines
+The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures. - 32.
+The criterion is deemed sufficiently clear and does not require any further clarification.

 20.10.
-The underlying exposures shall be originated in the ordinary course of the originator's or original lender's business pursuant to underwriting standards that are no less stringent than those that the originator or original lender applied at the time of origination to similar exposures that are not securitised.
+The underlying exposures shall be originated in the originator or original lender's business pursuant to underwriting standards that are no less stringent than those that the originator or original lender applied at the time of origination to similar exposures that are not securitised.